Rural Homes

 Biosecurity for Rural Properties

-Preventing spread requires vigilant practice across several areas.
-Farm machinery should be kept clean with inspection before moving between sites.
+Preventing spread requires ongoing attention.
+Farm machinery should be cleaned and inspected before moving between sites.
 Avoid importing or exporting potentially contaminated soil.
 Fence off affected areas with minimum 7-metre buffer from visible growth.
 Clean all tools, footwear and PPE before leaving affected sites.
 Never compost, chip or improperly burn knotweed material.
 Check for spread after flood events, which commonly distribute fragments downstream.

 Monitoring Requirements